rvalitov/widgetkit-map-ex/README.md

 * The code is based on the original [Map widget](http://yootheme.com/demo/widgetkit/joomla/index.php/home/map) by [Yootheme](http://yootheme.com/).
 * Logo designed by [Freepik](http://www.freepik.com/)
 * Special thanks to [Florian](https://yootheme.com/support/profile/florian), member of the Yootheme support team, for his [post](https://yootheme.com/support/question/80769) about the problem with the map widget displayed in a lightbox and the approach how to solve it (however, we use another better solution now).
-* Thanks to [Marco Rensch](https://github.com/marcorensch) for testing this widget with ZOO and [providing related instructions](https://github.com/rvalitov/widgetkit-map-ex/wiki/Using-MapEx-with-ZOO).
+* Thanks to [Marco Rensch](https://github.com/marcorensch) for testing this widget with ZOO and [providing related instructions](https://github.com/rvalitov/widgetkit-map-ex/wiki/Using-MapEx-with-ZOO); making translation to German language.

 ## Disclaimer
 This project is NOT affiliated with, endorsed, or sponsored by the Yootheme.
 Widgetkit, its name, trademark, and other aspects of the app are trademarked and owned by their respective owners.